-The annual Fowey Festival, hosted by The du Maurier Society, takes place from the 10th to the 18th May this year.
-Expect talks, walks, and live music.
+The annual Fowey Festival, hosted by The du Maurier Society, usually takes place in May each year.
+It's hoped it will return in 2022.

 Frenchman’s Creek: A tale of love, pirates and smuggling, you can experience Frenchman’s Creek for yourself by kayaking with Koru Kayaking or cruising with Helford River Cruises.
 The Creek’s densely wooded banks were the inspiration for du Maurier’s novel of the same name after she visited it on her honeymoon, and you could do the same and stay at the Budock Vean Hotel, whose wooded gardens run right down to the water.

 Rebecca: A haunting tale of a new bride and her move into the family home is set in countryside just outside Fowey.
 Enjoy a coastal walk from Fowey out around the headland and past Polridmouth to the harbour at Polkerris.
-On the hill above is Menabilly, which Du Maurier lived in for many years and was the inspiration for the Manderley of Rebecca.
-Filming for the new adaptation of Rebecca, a collaboration between Working Title and Netflix, starts this May.
-I wonder who will play Mrs Danvers!
+On the hill above is Menabilly, a large hidden house, which du Maurier lived in for many years and was the inspiration for the Manderley of Rebecca.

 The House on the Strand: The village of Tywardreath, just west of Fowey translates from Cornish in to House on the Strand in English.
 Published in 1969, the book is a story of time-travel, with the main character using drugs to take himself back to the 1300s when the landscape of the area was much different to today.